|

 seats.
 With multi-member electoral districts,

-every seat is marginal, and the parties must take
+every district is marginal, and the parties must

-more interest in the views of all voters in the
+take more interest in the views of all voters in

-district.
-Voters also tend to take more interest
+the district.
+Voters also tend to take more

-in politics if their vote is more likely to have
+interest in politics if their vote is more likely

 keeping the status quo, or changing